error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 - Implement Serail output: _CLI_
 - Implement State Machine: _Implicit in overall implementation and in the different modes_
 - Algorithmic piece that makes the system interesting:
-   - _Resperation detection and  interpretation for the breathing training _
+  -  _Resperation detection and  interpretation for the breathing training_
-   - _The interpretation of movement data into hue and brightness changes_
+  -  _The interpretation of movement data into hue and brightness change_